 CARBIS BAY, England — The White House says President Joe Biden will hold a solo news conference after meeting with Russian President Vladimir Putin.

-The two delegations will have a working session and smaller session as part of their meeting.
+The two delegations will have a working session and smaller session as part of their meeting on Wednesday in the Swiss city of Geneva.
 But the White House says it is still finalizing the format of the meeting.